FNOPE: Simulation-based inference on function spaces with Fourier Neural Operators: Baseline Methods

 \subsection{Spectral preprocessing}

-For spectral NPE/FMPE we first apply a Fourier transformation to the parameters, take the first $M$ Fourier modes and expand these $M$ complex values to a real vector of dimension $2M$ representing the real and imaginary parts (for two dimensional data this results in $2M^2$ parameters).
+For spectral NPE/FMPE we first apply a Fourier transformation to the parameters, take the first $M$ Fourier modes and expand these $M$ complex values to a real vector of dimension $2M-1$ representing the real and imaginary parts (the imaginary part of the first component is always 0, hence it is discarded).
+For two dimensional data, the same preprocessing results in $2M^2-1$ parameters.
 After inferring the posterior of the parameters in Fourier space and sampling from it, we apply the inverse Fourier transform to get samples in the spatial domain.

 For the one dimensional problems (Linear Gaussian and Ice Shelf) we first pad the data by replicating the first/last value and perform a real FFT with \verb|torch.fft.rfft|.
 We then use the first $M$ fourier components and expand these complex numbers to a real tensor of dimension $2M$, which we use as input to NPE/FMPE.
 For the Linear Gaussian and Ice Shelf we use $M =50, 10$, respectively.
 We then revert this process for samples from the posterior with \verb|torch.fft.irfft| with the corresponding settings.